American Tower Co. (NYSE:AMT) Shares Acquired by Argus Investors Counsel Inc.

 American Tower Increases Dividend

-The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, October 26th.
-Investors of record on Tuesday, October 11th will be issued a $1.47 dividend.
+The business also recently declared a quarterly dividend, which will be paid on Wednesday, October 26th.
+Stockholders of record on Tuesday, October 11th will be issued a dividend of $1.47 per share.
+This is a boost from American Tower’s previous quarterly dividend of $1.43.
+This represents a $5.88 annualized dividend and a dividend yield of 2.72%.
 The ex-dividend date of this dividend is Friday, October 7th.
-This is a boost from American Tower’s previous quarterly dividend of $1.43.
-This represents a $5.88 dividend on an annualized basis and a yield of 2.72%.
-American Tower’s dividend payout ratio is currently 94.08%.
+American Tower’s payout ratio is currently 94.08%.

 About American Tower